servo/tendril/README.md

 ## Formats and encoding

-`Tendril` uses [phantom types](http://rustbyexample.com/generics/phantom.html) to track a buffer's encoding.
+`Tendril` uses [phantom types](http://rustbyexample.com/generics/phantom.html) to track a buffer's format.
 This determines at compile time which operations are available on a given tendril.
 For example, `Tendril<UTF8>` and `Tendril<Bytes>` can be borrowed as `&str` and `&[u8]` respectively.